tkundu06/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #0x01.
 C - Variables, if, else, while
-0.Positive anything is better than negative nothing: Assign random number then print whether number is positive or negative 1.The last digit: Assign random number and print the last digit
+0.Positive anything is better than negative nothing: Assign random number then print whether number is positive or negative: if_else conditional statement are used
+1.The last digit: Assign random number and print the last digit